 CONTINUES ‘FAIR PLAY’

 The ‘Fair Play’ capsule collection by La Martina is starting its second season.
-Designed by three emerging designers who reflected on La Martina’s connection to sport and its values, it features contemporary products and is targeted younger consumers.
+Designed by three emerging designers who reflected on La Martina’s connection to sport and its values, it features contemporary products and is targeted at younger consumers.
 Independent in terms of product, style, communication and distribution, it will be shown separately from the main line: La Martina will be presented at Pitti Uomo (Florence) and Premium (Berlin), while ‘Fair Play’ is displayed at White during Milan’s Menswear Fashion Week in Milan and promoted through live sports and arts events during Berlin Fashion Week.

 www.lamartina.com